ministryofjustice/hmpps-tier/README.md

 The Spring documentation can be found here: https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html

 #### Default port
-By default the application starts on port '8080'.
+By default, the application starts on port '8080'.
 To override, set server.port (e.g. `SERVER_PORT=8099 java -jar build/libs/csr-api-<yyyy-mm-dd>.jar` )

 ### Documentation
 The generated documentation for the api can be viewed at http://localhost:8080/swagger-ui.html